faustodavidhernandezjasso/Computational-Complexity/README.md

 # Computational-Complexity
-Essays, notes, homeworks, programms and slides created by me for my Computational Complexity class.
+Essays, notes, homeworks, programms and presentations created by me for my Computational Complexity class.